GreiffLab/immuneREF/README.md

 Prerequisites
 -------------

-To be able to install immuneREF, the following prerequisites are:
+To be able to install immuneREF, the following prerequisites need to be fulfilled:

 1. R >= 3.4.0.
 2. Imports: kebabs, igraph, Biostrings, stringdist, vegan, doMC, foreach, dplyr, ggplot2, ggiraphExtra, grid, ComplexHeatmap